Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Constructing polynomial transvections

 \end{coro}

 Those polynomial transvections $\beta_{i;j}^P$ will play a crucial role in the next section.

 \begin{coro} Let $n \geq 3$, let $e_1, \dots, e_n \geq 1$ be integers and $p$ be a prime with $p > \max\{e_1, \dots, e_n\}$.
 Let also $R$ be an $\F_p$-algebra.
-If $ \max\{e_1, \dots, e_n\} > 1$, then $G_{R,n;e_1,\dots, e_n}$ contains elementary abelian $p$-groups of infinte rank. \end{coro} \begin{proof} This follows from Theorem~\ref{thm:transvections}.
+If $ \max\{e_1, \dots, e_n\} > 1$, then $G_{R,\mathbf{e}}$ contains elementary abelian $p$-groups of infinte rank. \end{coro} \begin{proof} This follows from Theorem~\ref{thm:transvections}.
 Indeed, for fixed $i, j$, the group generated by $ \trans ijtr \quad \mbox{with }t =t_{i,j} +m (E-1), $ over all $m$ and all $r \in \mathbf F_p$ is elementary abelian of infinite rank. \end{proof}

 \begin{remark} In the special case where $n=3$ and $e_i\leq 2$ for all $i$ and $R =\F_p$, these groups are quotients of KMS groups studied in~\cite[\S 7]{CCKW}.
+The corresponding epimorphisms for a couple of specific examples were described in \S\ref{sec:Hyp-Kazhdan}.
 If $ \max\{e_1, e_2,e_3\} > 1$, it is shown in \cite[\S 7]{CCKW} that those KMS groups are hyperbolic.
 Corollary~\ref{cor:ElementaryAbelian} implies that the natural quotient map we have just mentioned cannot be injective.
 Indeed, in a hyperbolic group, the finite subgroups fall into finitely many conjugacy classes (see~\cite{Brady}).
 In particular the order of a finite subgroup is bounded above. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{thm:transvections}] We divide the proof into several steps.

 \begin{step} The theorem holds for $m=0$ and $j=i+1$. \end{step}

 Indeed, this is clear since the required elements are among the generators of $G$ by definition.